-THE RELEVANCE OF APPLE CARD LIES NOT IN THE CARD SERVICE ITSELF, BUT IN WHAT IT REPRESENTS

-Given Apple's recent trials and tribulations in Germany3, Apple Card may never be launched here.
-But we don't believe this is a reason to dismiss Apple Card as a Silicon Valley irrelevance.
-On the contrary, Apple Card represents an evolution of focus for technology in financial services, with at least three relevant implications for German banking.
+THE RELEVANCE OF APPLE CARD LIES NOT IN THE CARD SERVICE ITSELF, BUT IN WHAT IT REPRESENTS Although Apple Card has yet to be launched in the UK, there are signs that it will be^{3.} But even if Apple Card is not launched here, we don't believe this is a reason to dismiss Apple Card as a Silicon Valley irrelevance.
+On the contrary, Apple Card represents an evolution of focus for technology in financial services, with at least three relevant implications for UK banking.
 WHEN BIG TECH DOES FINTECH

 Firstly, Apple Card represents what may happen when Big Tech joins the fintech foray.
 Because financial services are not core business for Big Tech companies such as Apple, they can afford not to extract profit from their service.
 Instead, Apple can focus on creating value for customers in order to lock them into the Apple ecosystem.
-Incumbent banking services in Germany will need to learn how to compete against Big Tech competitors with deep pockets and without the need to make money from financial services.
+Incumbent banking services in the UK will need to learn how to compete against Big Tech competitors with deep pockets and without the need to make money from financial services.
 Heritage banks will also need to protect their customers from the contemporary power and reach of Big Tech mega-brands.
-For example, as many as one in five Germans carry Apple devices on their wrists and in their hands4.
-These customers could quickly become at-risk and switch seamlessly to an Apple Card that is baked into native software on Apple devices.
+For example, as many as one in three UK consumers carry Apple devices on their wrists and in their hands4.
+These customers could quickly become atrisk and switch seamlessly to an Apple Card that is baked into native software on Apple devices.
+FINANCIAL HEALTH Apple Card also represents a new approach to positioning financial services with consumers.

-FINANCIAL HEALTH

-Apple Card also represents a new approach to positioning financial services with consumers.
 Specifically, Apple Card is designed around the idea of promoting financial health.
 This is a service that promises to help people live a healthier financial life.
 Appropriately enough, the mobile interface of Apple Card feels inspired by Apple Health.
 Just as users are coached to close activity 'rings' in Apple Health, Apple Card customers are encouraged to close the 'interest ring' on payments in order to pay less interest.
 And just as Apple Health provides a simple overview of your physical health, Apple Card offers a parallel overview of your financial health.
 Likewise for activity; Apple Card features a financial activity tracker that echoes the physical activity tracker found in Apple Health.

 In reframing financial services around the idea of financial health and wellbeing, Apple is tapping into a powerful macro trend in consumer behaviour.
 We live in an increasingly health-conscious world, with consumers increasingly framing their world through the lens of health5.
 Whether it's healthy eating, healthy living, healthy relationships or the desire for a healthy planet, health connects and has currency with consumers.
 Unlike financial transactions, the idea of financial health is relatable.
-By positioning Apple Card as a tool to promote financial health,

-Apple is maximising appeal with a relatable and compelling proposition.
+By positioning Apple Card as a tool to promote financial health, Apple is maximising appeal with a relatable and compelling proposition.